Public Information Officer

 Rules for Cell Phones, Laptops, Digital Notebooks, Cameras, and Tape Recorders

 The requirements and restrictions set out in the General Order Re: Security Procedures in the Indianapolis Division and the General Order Re: Security Procedures in the Terre Haute, Evansville, and New Albany Divisions apply to journalists who wish to cover cases being heard in any of the four courthouses of the Southern District of Indiana.
-Journalists are expected to familiarize themselves with and abide by the Order.
+Journalists are expected to familiarize themselves with and abide by the Orders.
 Failure to do so may result in removal from the courthouse and other penalties.

 For courthouse security policies and restrictions, click here.